The 5 things you need to know today

 Fans mourn

 Soundgarden lead singer Chris Cornell hanged himself, authorities say.
 The last song he ever sang on stage?
-A cover of Led Zeppelin's "In Time of Dying."
+A cover of Led Zeppelin's "In My Time of Dying."

 Class project